-The following table shows the upfront selling commissions and dealer manager fees payable at the time you subscribe for shares for Class T shares, Class S shares, Class D shares or Class I shares.
+The following table shows the upfront selling commissions and dealer manager fees payable at the time you subscribe for shares for Class T, Class S, Class D or Class I shares.

 Maximum Upfront Selling Commissions as a % of Transaction Price Maximum Upfront Dealer Manager Fees as a % of Transaction Price

-Class T shares (1) up to 3.0% 0.5%
+Class T shares $^{(1)}$ up to 3.0% 0.5%

 Class S shares up to 3.5% None

-Class D shares up to 1.5% None
+Class D shares None None

 Class I shares None None

-(1) For Class T shares sold in the primary offering, investors generally will pay upfront selling commissions of up to 3.0% of the transaction price and upfront dealer manager fees of 0.5% of the transaction price, provided however that such amounts may vary pursuant to agreements with certain participating broker-dealers provided that the sum of upfront selling commissions and dealer manager fees shall not exceed 3.5% of the transaction price of each Class T share sold.
+1) For Class T shares sold in the primary offering, investors generally will pay upfront selling commissions of up to 3.0% of the transaction price and upfront dealer manager fees of 0.5% of the transaction price, provided however that such amounts may vary pursuant to agreements with certain participating broker-dealers provided that the sum of upfront selling commissions and dealer manager fees shall not exceed 3.5% of the transaction price of each Class T share sold.

-The following table shows the stockholder servicing fees we will pay the Dealer Manager with respect to outstanding Class T shares, Class S shares, Class D shares and Class I shares on an annualized basis as a percentage of our NAV for such class.
-The stockholder servicing fees is paid monthly in arrears.
+The following table shows the stockholder servicing fees we will pay the Dealer Manager with respect to outstanding Class T, Class S, Class D and Class I shares on an annualized basis as a percentage of our NAV for such class.
+The stockholder servicing fees will be paid monthly in arrears.

 Stockholder Servicing Fee as a % of NAV

-Class T shares $0.85\%^{(1)}$
+Class T shares 0.85%(1)

 Class S shares 0.85%

 Class D shares 0.25%

 Class I shares None

-(1) Consists of an advisor stockholder servicing fee of 0.65% per annum and a dealer stockholder servicing fee of 0.20% per annum of the aggregate NAV of outstanding Class T shares; however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares.
+1) Consists of an advisor stockholder servicing fee of 0.65% per annum and a dealer stockholder servicing fee of 0.20% per annum of the aggregate NAV of outstanding Class T shares; however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares.